S-SathiyaNarayanan/Data-Structures-and-Algorithms/Week 1/README.md

 ### 1. Introduction to Java
 Learn the fundamentals of Java programming with these exercises:
 - **[HelloWorld.java](https://github.com/S-SathiyaNarayanan/Data-Structures-and-Algorithms/blob/main/Week%201/HelloWorld.java)**
-  Print a simple message to the console.
+  Learn how to print a simple message to the console.
 - **[PrimitiveDataTypes.java](https://github.com/S-SathiyaNarayanan/Data-Structures-and-Algorithms/blob/main/Week%201/PrimitiveDataTypes.java)**
   Understand Java's fundamental data types.
 - **[BasicInputOutput.java](https://github.com/S-SathiyaNarayanan/Data-Structures-and-Algorithms/blob/main/Week%201/BasicInputOutput.java)**
-  Learn the basics of reading input and writing output.
+  Learn the basics of reading input from and writing output to the console.

 ---